 Ayurveda detoxification therapy includes a series of panchakarma treatments that may be used in psoriasis.
 Virechana (therapeutic purgation) is generally recommended for people with psoriasis.

 Yoga includes some gentle exercises for the psoriasis.
 However, it may not have a direct influence on the psoriasis, but it can affect the immune system positively and decreases the stress level.
 Stress is generally considered as a contributing factor for psoriasis.

 Various types of breathing exercises reduce stress and release negative energies from the body.
 These breathing exercises of yoga are known as Pranayama.
 Yoga posture can also help to bring harmony in three body humors.
 These are Agnisara Asana (Combining yoga poses with breathing exercises), Surya Namaskar (sun salutation), Bhujangasana (cobra pose) and Sarvangasana (shoulder stand).

 Healthy lifestyle changes and good diet can help slow down the progress of the disease and prevent recurrent exacerbations of the psoriasis.
-The ayurvedic lifestyle tips are given underneath:
+The Ayurveda lifestyle tips are given underneath:

-However, psoriasis has no permanent cure, but we can help control or reduce the progression of this disease by using ayurvedic herbs and ayurvedic detoxification therapies.
+However, psoriasis may not have permanent cure, but one may be able to control and reduce the progression of this disease by using Ayurveda herbs and Ayurveda detoxification therapies.
 Ayurveda treats a person, not only a disease or symptom.
 Ayurveda balances the three body humors, so when three humors are in harmony, there are less chances of flare-ups of the disease.
 Thus, Ayurveda prevents and reduces recurrent exacerbations of the disease.

 PH- 0061 430 799 515